-If you're buying a new home, be sure you negotiate a "final inspection" contingency, which allows you to bring in a professional to approve the completion of the house before closing.
-Be prepared for unpleasant surprises—legions of homebuyers have discovered unfinished construction or major defects just days before they were supposed to move in, such as:
+If you're buying a newly constructed home, it's important to negotiate a "final inspection" contingency, allowing you to bring in a professional to approve the completion of the house before closing.
+Why?
+Because even in a brand-new home, unpleasant surprises can be lurking.
+Legions of new-home buyers have discovered unfinished construction or major defects before moving in or even after, such as:

 Delay the closing.
-This is your most obvious choice, but it may be impossible if you've arranged to move.
+This is your most obvious choice, allowing time for the work to be redone or completed.
+It could, however, be impossible if you've already left your old dwelling and arranged to move.

 Go ahead with the closing, but have the developer put aside money to make the repairs.
-Your next-best bet is to go ahead with the closing but insist on a written agreement that says the money needed to complete your house will be taken from the purchase price and put into a trust account that the developer can't touch until the work is done.
+If you go this route, insist on a written agreement saying that the money needed to complete your house will be taken from the purchase price and put into a trust account, which the developer can't touch until the work is done.
 To protect yourself, add new deadlines to this agreement and state that if the work isn't done by these deadlines, the money must be returned to you.
 You can then hire outside contractors to finish the job.
 Get an attorney's help drafting an addendum to your agreement.

 Make a list of the remaining tasks, assign each a completion date, and insist that the developer sign it before you agree to close.
-If you can't get your developer to delay the closing or set up a trust account to finance the repairs, this type of "punch list” may be your only option.
-Unfortunately, you'll have to chase down the developer to get the work done.
+If you can't get your developer to delay the closing or set up a trust account to finance the repairs, this type of "punch list" could be your only option.
+It's a common approach industry-wide.
+Unfortunately, it means you'll have to chase down the developer to get the work done.

-If you discover problems, such as flooded in the basement or a mold problem, after you've moved in, check to see if the builder's warranty (typical with new homes) will provides coverage.
-For details, see the Nolo article New Home Defects: Holding Your Builder Responsible.
+Some problems, such as flooding in the basement or a mold problem, might not surface until after you've moved in.
+If that happens, check to see whether the builder's warranty (typical with new homes) will provides coverage.
+For details, see New Home Defects: Holding Your Builder Responsible Under a Warranty.

-For a detailed guide to buying a new house, preparing a purchase contract, arranging inspections, and more, see Nolo's Essential Guide to Buying Your First Home, by Ilona Bray, Alayna Schroeder, and Marcia Stewart.
-For more information on new home defects, see Nolo’s book The Essential Guide for First-Time Homeowners, by Ilona Bray and Alayna Schroeder (Nolo).
+For a detailed guide to buying a new house, preparing a purchase contract, arranging inspections, and more, see Nolo's Essential Guide to Buying Your First Home, by Ilona Bray and Ann O'Connell.